Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Dataset Details

 \subsection{Lighting Processing}

 To facilitate the analysis of lighting conditions, the lighting information is preprocessed in the HSV color space.
-Specifically, we set the Saturation (S) channel to a constant value\footnote{To avoid ambiguity, we use Value or V to refer to the V component in HSV, and value to represent its numerical value here.} of 100\% to simulate the lighting effect and mitigate environmental influences.
+The HSV color space separates the brightness (Value) information and the color (Hue) information, which makes the control and generation of lighting more intuitive, independent, and stable.
+Specifically, we set the Saturation (S) channel to a constant value\footnote{To avoid ambiguity, we use Value or V to refer to the V component in HSV, and value to represent its numerical value here.} of 255 (100\%) to simulate the lighting effect and counteract environmental influences commonly encountered in livehouse settings, ensuring that after factors such as air scattering, fog, or surface reflections reduce color purity, the light maintains vividness and minimizes distortions like fading or whitening.
 The Hue (H) and Value (V) channels are extracted frame-by-frame from the video, with H ranging from [0, 179] (H is cyclic) and V ranging from [0, 255].
 For each frame, we compute the distributions (number of pixels for each value) of H and V. To avoid Hue distortion caused by low light intensity, H is extracted only from pixels where V exceeds specified thresholds, set to values in the range \{0, 30, 60, 90, 120, 150, 180, 210, 240\}.
 Users can select the threshold values that best suit their specific applications.

+For this study, in order to obtain the audio sequences $s_{a}$, we segment it into overlapping frames $\{x_1, x_2, \dots, x_T\}$ with a window length of 1 second and a hop size of 0.1 second.
+To extract the primary light from each image, we first convert each frame into the HSV color space.
+After flattening, each frame yields a set of $(h, s, v)$ tuples corresponding to its pixels.
+As described previously, we fix the saturation component $s$, and therefore omit it in subsequent description.
+We focus on the hue and value components and compute the histogram representations $ H_{h,t} \in\mathbb{N}^{180}$ and $ H_{v,t} \in\mathbb{N}^{256}$ for frame $ t $ as follows: